Architecture of Washington, D.C.: 20th century

 Washington's rise as a city of global importance through the mid- to late-1900s coincided with the popularity of Brutalism, an architectural style noted for its simplicity and use of concrete.
 As a result, many of the city's government buildings and museums built between the 1950s and 1980s are in the Brutalist motif.
 Designed by Gordon Bunshaft, the Hirshhorn Museum on the National Mall is perhaps the most famous of these.
 This building is a perfectly symmetrical circular concrete structure with an internal courtyard.
 Designed by Harry Weese, the interior ceiling of the Washington Metro is also constructed in the Brutalist style.
 The first of these underground stations opened in 1976.

 Modernism and Postmodernism grew in popularity in the latter half of the 1900s.
 Defined by flat surfaces that play with light and shadow, numerous Modernist buildings exist in central Washington, including a couple Smithsonian museums.
 Both the National Air and Space Museum as well as the National Museum of American History include elements of Modernism in their designs.
 Famed Modernist architect I.M.
 Pei designed the East Building of the National Gallery of Art along the mall as well as the pyramids in its courtyard.
 Another notable Modernist building is the Kennedy Center for the Performing Arts, designed by Edward Durell Stone and completed in 1971 along the banks of the Potomac River.

 The Vietnam Veterans Memorial, designed by Maya Lin, is a stripped-down, minimalist memorial in-line with Modernist architecture that opened in 1982.
 This memorial seeks to focus the attention of the Vietnam War not on the complicated and unpopular political decisions taken during the conflict, but rather on the people who died in combat.
 As such, the memorial is a simple dog-leg wall made of reflective stone upon which are engraved the names of those who died in the war.
 The Korean War Veterans Memorial, which opened in 1995, similarly includes a reflective wall, though with images of soldiers, as well as statues representing soldiers walking through fields.

-2000s
+21st century

 Contemporary architecture has been built throughout the city in the 21st century.
 The most notable locations where this architecture has taken root include Downtown (including CityCenterDC), Navy Yard, Buzzard Point, and the Wharf.
 A growth in residential apartments as well as shops and restaurants in these dense areas has allowed for the construction of contemporary buildings with glass and metal façades that have more dynamic designs common of 21st-century architecture found in many major cities.